maphew/zadam-trilium-wiki/Task-manager.md

 ### Attributes

-Task template defines several [[promoted attributes]] - todoDate, doneData, tags, location.
+Task template defines several [[promoted attributes]] - todoDate, doneDate, tags, location.
 Importantly it also defines `~runOnAttributeChange` relation - [[event|events]] handler which is run on attribute change.
 This [[script|scripts]] handles when e.g. we fill out the doneDate attribute - meaning the task is done and should be moved to "Done" note and removed from TODO, locations and tags.

 ### New task button